tatevmane/tatevmane/README.md

 ------------------------------------------

 ### About Me
 I received my MS in Data Science from the University of Virginia in May 2024, and wasted no time putting my skills to use in a clinical data analyst position as part of a global health equity initiative in Tanzania.
-Seeing the impact and power of data science and effective communication has played a large role in my eagerness to gain professional experience and work on creative solutions to complex problems.
+Seeing the impact and power of data science and effective communication makes me eager to gain professional experience and work on creative solutions to complex problems.

 Let's connect! <br />
 📧 Email: tatevgomtsyan@gmail.com